-There are many different ways to categorize or define wetlands, including approaches based on various ecological or regulatory perspectives.
-For this project, a wetland is considered to be land transitional between terrestrial and aquatic systems where the water table is usually at or near ground surface or the land is covered by shallow water.
-For purposes of this classification, wetlands must have one or more of the following three attributes: (1) at least periodically, the land supports predominantly hydrophytes; (2) the substrate is predominantly undrained hydric soil; and (3) the substrate is nonsoil and is saturated with water or covered by shallow water at some time during the growing season of each year.
+There are many different ways to categorize or define aquatic habitats, including approaches based on various ecological or regulatory perspectives.
+For this project, rather than use the term aquatic habitat, which might have unintended associations, the term aquatic habitat was used to refer to land transitional between terrestrial and aquatic systems where the water table is usually at or near ground surface or the land is covered by shallow water.
+For purposes of this classification, aquatic habitat must have one or more of the following three attributes: (1) at least periodically, the land supports predominantly hydrophytes; (2) the substrate is predominantly undrained hydric soil; and (3) the substrate is nonsoil and is saturated with water or covered by shallow water at some time during the growing season of each year.

-This is an ecological definition of wetland, not the regulatory one.
-Therefore, an area identified as a wetland in this report is not necessarily considered a wetland for regulatory purposes.
-This may cause some confusion.
-For example, for the purposes of this report, man-made habitats are considered to be wetlands.
-However, the wetland regulatory definition considers some man-made habitats developed as stormwater Best Management Practices as a separate category.
-Man-made detention basins, swales, and depressional areas are generally not considered wetlands for regulatory purposes even though they may provide ecosystem benefits.
+For the purposes of this report, many man-made habitats are considered to be aquatic habitat while the aquatic habitat regulatory definition considers man-made habitats developed as stormwater Best Management Practices as a separate category.
+Man-made detention basins, swales, and depressional areas are generally not considered aquatic habitats for regulatory purposes even though they may provide ecosystem benefits.

-To simplify the presentation of wetland planning targets, wetlands were categorized into three general categories: (1) tidal wetlands, (2) freshwater wetlands, and (3) riverine (or riparian) wetlands based on categories defined by the National Wetlands Inventory (NWI).
-Although incomplete, the NWI is a very important source of information for the present wetland conditions with the GLAC.
-Larger, regional areas that function as off-system detention and storage would be considered freshwater wetlands.
-While it is recognized that rivers and stream beds are not always considered wetlands, for the purposes of these categories they are considered to be riverine wetlands.
+To simplify the presentation of aquatic habitat planning targets, aquatic habitat was categorized into three general categories: (1) tidal aquatic habitat, (2) freshwater aquatic habitat, and (3) riverine (or riparian) aquatic habitat based on categories defined by the National Aquatic habitats Inventory (NWI).
+Although incomplete, the NWI is a very important source of information for the present aquatic habitat conditions with the GLAC.
+Larger, regional areas that function as off-system detention and storage would be considered freshwater aquatic habitat.
+While it is recognized that rivers and stream beds are not always considered aquatic habitats, for they do provide some aquatic habitat value, and therefore are considered for this study.
 The definition for each of these categories is as follows:

-• Tidal wetlands include wetland habitats that are inundated by tides, either seasonally or year-round.
-Marine harbors, a man-made habitat, are also considered tidal wetlands.
-In the NWI mapping system, the three categories included in tidal wetlands are estuarine and marine deepwater, estuarine and marine wetland, and tidal wetlands.
+• Tidal aquatic habitats include aquatic habitats that are inundated by tides, either seasonally or year-round.
+Marine harbors, a man-made habitat, are also considered tidal aquatic habitats.
+In the NWI mapping system, the three categories included in tidal aquatic habitats are estuarine and marine deepwater, estuarine and marine aquatic habitat, and tidal aquatic habitats.

-- Freshwater wetlands include wetlands such as depressional marshes, lakes, and ponds.
-The NWI category "freshwater wetlands" include freshwater emergent wetland, freshwater forested/shrub wetland, freshwater ponds and lakes, and also considers man-made habitats such as flood control basins and ponds which may include areas of freshwater wetlands.
-It is an important distinction that although spreading grounds and some stormwater Best Management Practices, such as detention basins, swales, and depressional areas, also provide ecosystem benefits, they belong under a separate category and should not be subject to the same protection criteria. - Riverine wetlands include the streambed and wetlands associated with rivers and streams, including upper and lower riverine habitats and dry washes.
-Manmade habitats considered riverine wetlands include concrete-lined channels and soft-bottomed channels.
-Note that "riparian" is sometimes used to mean riverine wetlands.
+- Freshwater aquatic habitats include aquatic habitats such as depressional marshes, lakes, and ponds.
+The NWI category "freshwater aquatic habitats" include freshwater emergent aquatic habitat, freshwater forested/shrub aquatic habitat, freshwater ponds and lakes, and also considers man-made habitats such as flood control basins and ponds which may include areas of freshwater aquatic habitats.
+It is an important distinction that although spreading grounds and some stormwater Best Management Practices, such as detention basins, swales, and depressional areas, also provide ecosystem benefits, they belong under a separate category and should not be subject to the same protection criteria. - Riverine aquatic habitats include the streambed and associated riparian areas, including upper and lower riverine habitats and dry washes.
+Man-made habitats considered riverine aquatic habitats include concrete-lined channels and soft-bottomed channels.
+Note that "riparian" is sometimes used to mean riverine aquatic habitats.
 Because of its common usage, the terms are used interchangeably here.
 However, strictly speaking, riparian refers to the vegetated habitat adjacent to streams, rivers, lakes, reservoirs and other inland aquatic systems.

-Three distinct types of wetland habitat targets were also developed.
+Three distinct types of aquatic habitat targets were also developed.

-- 1. Protection of existing wetland habitat
+- 1. Protection of existing aquatic habitat

-- 2. Enhancement of existing wetland habitat
+- 2. Enhancement of existing aquatic habitat

-- 3. Restoration or creation of wetland habitat
+- 3. Restoration or creation of aquatic habitat